Data-Free Dynamic Compression of CNNs for Tractable Efficiency: Related Work

-\textbf{Hashing for Fast Inference.} In recent years, the usage of locality-sensitive hashing \citet{Indyk1998Approximate} schemes as a means to speed up model inference has gained some popularity.
-In Reformer, \citep{Kitaev2020Reformer} use LSH to reduce the computational complexity of multi-head attention modules in transformer models by finding similar queries and keys before computing their matrix product. \citet{Mueller2022} employ a multiresolution hash encoding, although not locality-sensitive, to construct an efficient feature embedding for neural radiance fields (NeRFs), leading to orders of magnitude speedup compared to previous methods. \citet{Chen2020SLIDE} use an LSH scheme to store activation patterns of a high-dimensional feedforward network, only computing the strongest activating neurons during the forward pass.
-MONGOOSE \citep{Chen2021MONGOOSE} extends on that concept, introducing learnable hash functions and reduced hash table indexing overhead for larger performance gains.
-Building on the concept of \citet{Chen2020SLIDE, Chen2021MONGOOSE}, LookupFFN \citep{Zeng2023LookupFFN} presents a differentiable and parallelizable hashing approach for transformer models, trading FLOPs for memory lookups to achieve faster inference.
+\textbf{Hashing for Efficient Inference.} In recent years, the usage of locality-sensitive hashing \citep{Indyk1998Approximate} schemes as a means to make model inference more efficient has gained some popularity.
+Reformer \citep{Kitaev2020Reformer} uses LSH to reduce the computational complexity of multi-head attention modules in transformer models by finding similar queries and keys before computing their matrix product. \citet{Mueller2022} employ a multiresolution hash encoding to construct an efficient feature embedding for neural radiance fields (NeRFs), leading to orders of magnitude speedup compared to previous methods.
+SLIDE \citep{Chen2020SLIDE} and MONGOOSE \citep{Chen2021MONGOOSE} use a similar LSH scheme to store non-contiguous activation patterns of a high-dimensional feedforward network, only computing the strongest activating neurons during the forward pass.
+Using specialized C++ and CUDA code, the authors achieve significant speedups on CPUs as well as GPUs.
+Other approaches related to LSH have also been explored for model compression. \citet{Liu2021Efficient} employ a count sketch-type algorithm to approximate the forward pass of multilayer perceptrons by hashing the model's input vector.
+FPKM \citep{Liu2021More} extends on FPGM \citep{He2019Filter} and explores the use of $k$-means clustering for finding redundant input channels.
+However, this approach is limited to fixed pruning ratios determined by the amount of clusters, and does not allow for dynamic compression.

-\section{Method}
+\section{\uppercase{Method}}

 In this section, we present \methodname, a novel convolution module based on locality-sensitive hashing that acts as a plug-and-play replacement for any regular convolution module, instantly reducing the FLOPs during inference.
-Firstly, we give a formal definition of the underlying LSH scheme and its practical implementation.
+Firstly, we give a formal definition of the underlying LSH scheme.
 Secondly, we illustrate how hashing is used to identify redundancies inside latent features of convolutional network architectures.
 Lastly, we present the integration of the hashing process into our proposed \methodname\ module, which allows us to compress latent features for cheaper computations.